 - Assistance with the emotional, psychosocial and spiritual aspects of dying

 - Drugs, medical supplies, and equipment

 - Education for the family on how to care for the patient

 - Special services like speech and physical therapy when needed

-- Short-term inpatient care when pain or symptoms become too difficult to manage at home, or the caregiver needs respite time
+- Short-term inpatient care when pain or symptoms become too difficult to manage at home or the caregiver needs respite care

 - Bereavement care and counseling to surviving family and friends

-These services can be provided wherever the patient is, whether it is a skilled nursing or long term care facility or their own home.
+These services can be provided wherever the patient is, whether it is in-home care, skilled nursing, or a long-term care facility.

 How do you access hospice services?